Pine Mountain Settlement School

-The digital age has made access to Pettit’s book much easier for those interested in vegetable dyeing and in the many varieties of plants that can be called into use by craftsmen who want to vary the colors of their wools, cottons and flax.
-Viner’s work and the work of later dye enthusiasts, has been greatly extended by access to many of the other early dye books and recipes and later government publications that expanded access to other sources of dyes for weavers.
+The digital age has made access to the Katherine Pettit book much easier for those interested in vegetable dyeing and in the many varieties of plants that can be called into use by craftsmen.
+For those who want to vary the colors of their wools, cottons and flax, Viner’s work and the work of later dye enthusiasts, has been greatly expanded the range of natural dyes.
+This extended access to other dye books and recipes and later government publications has made access and experimentation much easier for later natural dye enthusiasts.
 For example, the small government booklet produced by the United States Department of Agriculture, Home Dyeing with Natural Dyes, authored by Margaret S. Furry and Bess M. Viemont in 1935, provides and expanded list of resources for natural dyes.
-This booklet which was owned by Katherine Pettit is held by Pine Mountain Settlement School and was used as reference in later efforts to develop dyes at the School and it most likely was a source of many of Katherine Pettit’s recipes in her so-called dye book.
+This early government booklet, which was owned by Katherine Pettit, is also held by Pine Mountain Settlement School and was used as reference in later efforts to develop dyes at the School and it most likely was a source of many of Katherine Pettit’s recipes in her so-called dye book.

 A second digital copy of the Viner booklet is held by Hunter Library at Western Carolina University and comes from the collections of the John C. Campbell Folk School in Brasstown, NC.
 It has a rich commentary accompanying the online version of the manual which describes the relationship of Viner to western North Carolina and to John C. Campbell Folk School.
 See also the related papers for the Craft Education Project questionnaire prepared for the Southern Highland Handicraft Guild and the Southern Highlanders by Marian Glady Heard with Wilmer S. Viner’s assistance.
 The project carried forward the emphasis on sustainable craft in the Southern Appalachians and the educational value of such work as weaving and dyeing, vegetable dyers and weavers.
 All are available through the Western University, Hunter Library Craft Revival website and digital archive.